codbex/codbex-documentation/docs/platform/artefacts/camel.md

 Camel routes, like other artifacts, can be collaboratively developed by multiple team members using the platform's collaborative features.
 This fosters teamwork and accelerates the development lifecycle.

+## Notes

+As software evolves, features and capabilities may be enhanced, and it's recommended to refer to the latest documentation or release notes for the most up-to-date information on Apache Camel support.

 The Apache Camel artefacts are processed by the [Integrations Engine](../../engines/integrations/).

-As software evolves, features and capabilities may be enhanced, and it's recommended to refer to the latest documentation or release notes for the most up-to-date information on Apache Camel support.